Church-Field

-The Church-Field was an electric car manufactured in Sibley, Michigan, by the Church-Field Motor Company from 1912–1913.
+The Church-Field was an early American electric car manufactured in Sibley, Michigan, by the Church-Field Motor Company from 1912–1913.
 The Church-Field had an underslung chassis, and used a two-speed transmission.
 With a choice of ten electrical selector positions, it gave the vehicle a total choice of twenty speed ranges.
-Two body styles were offered - a roadster selling for $2300, and a coupe for $2800.
+Two body styles were offered - a roadster sold for $2300 and a coupe for $2800.

-The car was launched at the Detroit Automobile Show in January 1912, but production and sales were minimal, with the result that the factory was closed in September 1913.
-The assets of the company were sold in 1915 for just $600.
+The car was launched at the Detroit Automobile Show in January 1912, but production and sales were minimal, with the factory was closing in September 1913.
+The assets of the company were sold in 1915 for $600.